kiwicopple/paul.copplest.one/docs/README.md

 [Blog](/blog/) <br />General writing and opinions.

-[Levels](/levels/) <br />Principles are Ray Dalio's Book "Principles" lays out ways of successfully dealing with reality to get what you want out of life.
+[Levels](/levels/) <br />Ray Dalio's Book "Principles" lays out ways of successfully dealing with reality to get what you want out of life.
 I find "Principles" too black and white for decision making frameworks.
 I prefer to approach mental models in "Levels" where you can start small and build towards a perfect model.

 [Knowledge](/knowledge/) <br />Richard Fienman famously kept a list of "Things I don't know".
 This is my own list and zettlekasten - a repository of personal knowledge that I update from time to time when I find interesting links or research a topic.
 These small changes are like compound interest.
 I only expect them to be useful and accurate after a lifetime of updates.